Cloud-SPAN/CloudSPAN-handbook/docs/03-Contributing-Guide.md

 ## Using Github to contribute
 We use Github as a tool for managing version control (AKA keeping a record of the project's development).
 This helps us stay accountable and transparent.
 It's also one of the ways we are making steps towards adhering to the [FAIR Principles].

 If you want to contribute any content such as an update to the course or a new example then via GitHub is the best place to get in contact.
-For lots more guidance about how to contribute via GitHub, read our Contribution Guide.
+For lots more guidance about how to contribute via GitHub, read our GitHub Contribution Guide.

 Git (the programming language underlying Github) and Github can be a little intimidating at first but don't worry, the team are here to hold your hand! 🤝

-Whether you have something to contribute, a question to ask or a suggestion to make, the first thing you should do is [open an issue]("https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues").
-This keeps us up to date with any changes you're thinking about and helps prevent unnecessary conflict between versions.